ShubhamMahto/ShubhamMahto/README.md

 Hi there, I'm Shubhbham Mahto 👋
-                                     I am Third year Engineering Student, trying to gain more knowledge and Learning new skills
+                                      Currently I am in Third year of Engineering , trying to gain more knowledge and Learning new skills
                                       I am interested in Python and MERN Stack develoment I have started Learning React and mongoDB

 - 🔭  I’m currently working on MERN Stack